Last Updated on

 This is a fun activity and game that gets participants to communicate, interact and is a great ice breaker in that it gets people smiling and relaxes participants.

-Every participant will be given a piece of paper that will be taped to their forehead (or onto their back if needed because of head-wear).
+All participants will be given a piece of paper that will be taped to their forehead (or onto their back if needed because of head-wear).

 On each piece of paper will be written the name of a famous person such as a sports star, movie star, TV celebrity and so on.